 2. Kayaking to the Port of San Luis Lighthouse

 Families rave about their experience with Avila Beach Paddlesports, where you can rent tandem kayaks and explore on your own or join a guided adventure tour.
 One of the most popular outings takes you to the lovely and historic Port San Luis Lighthouse, where you can leave your kayaks on a small secluded beach and explore the lighthouse grounds.

 Beginners are welcome, though Avila Beach Paddlesports has a minimum age requirement of 7.
 All participants must be fully comfortable swimming.

 3. Avila Barn

-Year round, visitors enjoy lunch from the Farmers BBQ.
+Year-round, visitors enjoy lunch from the Farmers BBQ.
 Make sure to sample the Barn’s famous grilled corn while you’re at it.
-Families also love to visit the farm animals, feed the goats, and pick fruit during U-Pick seasons.
-During our visit we were able to visit with a baby donkey, llamas, ponies, pigs, chickens, and an emu!
+Families also love to visit the farm animals, feed the goats, and pick fruit during the U-Pick seasons.
+During our visit, we were able to visit with a baby donkey, llamas, ponies, pigs, chickens, and an emu!